Australian rules football in New South Wales: Intercolonial football and establishment of competitions in the Riverina, Sydney, Newcastle and Broken Hill (1877–1893)

 Northumberland Football Club, Newcastle premiers in 1887.
 The club was founded in 1881 and was the first club to adopt the code in the Northern District.

 The game was introduced to Newcastle, New South Wales, in 1883 when the Wallsend and Plattsburg Football Club was formed by miners from Ballarat, though some sources claim that it has been played in the Northern District even earlier than 1881.
 In 1883, a touring South Melbourne Football Club defeated a combined Northern District team by only one goal.
 In 1888, a touring defeated Wallsend by 10–5.
 The following year, Wallsend defeated Fitzroy.
-The Northern District Football Association around Newcastle began in 1886, with teams from 1888 competing for the Black Diamond Cup, Australia's oldest existing and active sporting trophy.
+The Northern District Football Association around Newcastle began in 1886, with teams from 1888 competing for the Black Diamond Cup, Australia's oldest existing and active (revived) sporting trophy.
 Five clubs were established in the Newcastle area: Newcastle City, Wallsend and Plattsburg, Northumberland, Lambton, and Singleton.

 South Melbourne was the second club to visit New South Wales in 1883, defeating the Sydney Football Club by just a single goal in front of a large crowd at the Sydney Cricket Ground, and in a goal in front of 600 spectators during a game against East Sydney Football Club.
 Waratah played against South Australia in 1884 at Moore Park.

 New South Wales competed against Queensland in 1884, initially losing to its northern neighbour before gaining primacy in their 1886 matches.
-It also competed against a touring New Zealand Native football team on 29 June 1889, with the result being a 4–4 draw.
+It also competed against a touring New Zealand Native football team on 29 June 1889, with the result being a 4–4 draw.In September 1888 the first inter-varsity football match ever held in Australia took place between the Sydney University Australian National Football Club and Melbourne University FC.

 Australian football was first played in Broken Hill in 1885 between Day Dream and Silverton.
 Informal competition began in 1888 between four clubs.
 The Barrier Ranges Football Association formed in 1890, which later became the Broken Hill Football League.

 The NSWFA had trouble gaining access to enclosed grounds and gate receipts.
 With its two clubs divided, it collapsed in 1893.